IBM-Cloud/vnf-samples/ha/setup.md

 ![](/images/vnf-palo-flow-diagram.png)

 An Ingress custom route was created to ensure client (10.240.1.5) data packets destined for the target (10.240.66.4) "hop" through the NLB setup in "Route Mode".
 In this Active / Active example an egress route is also needed to ensure data traffic from the target will "hop" through the NLB on the return trip.
+In this example the client is in a different zone than the target.

+More information on custom routes can be found [here](https://cloud.ibm.com/docs/vpc?topic=vpc-about-custom-routes)

 # NLB failovers and custom routes